|Eligibility | How is FWS Awarded | Accepting FWS | Find a Job in BengalLink | Paperwork | Other Part-Time Jobs | Resources|

 Only students that have received a FWS Eligibility Letter are permitted to search for a work-study position.
 Students that have misplaced this letter may obtain a new one at the Financial Aid Office.

-All federal work-study jobs are posted in the Online Resource for Career Advancement (ORCA), in collaboration with the Career Development Center.
-Buffalo State students can use ORCA to find part-time, summer, volunteer, internship, and full-time opportunities.
+All federal work-study jobs are posted in BengalLink in collaboration with the Career Development Center.

 Once a student secures a job it is important that they complete the required employment paperwork (below), submit electronic timesheets per the payroll schedule, and succeed in performing the job requirements to the supervisor's satisfaction.
 The FWS Handbook is an excellent resource to learn more about the entire work-study process.

-Once a supervisor offers you a position they will give you an appointment form which you must submit to the Financial Aid Office.
-If you did not work on campus in the previous academic year you will also need to print out and complete the forms listed below.
-You cannot begin working until all the required paperwork has been submitted to the Financial Aid Office.
+If a student did not work on campus in the previous academic year, they also need to print out and complete the forms listed below.
+They cannot begin work or receive any payroll checks until all the required paperwork has been submitted to the Financial Aid Office.

 NY State IT - 2104 (only for students who reside in New York City and Yonkers)